 Respect for your cultural identity can be things like respecting and recognizing your language and customs.

 Your personal, financial, and health records must be kept private.
-If anyone asks for them, you have to be told who it is and why they want them.
+If anyone asks for them, they have to tell you who and why they want to see them.
 You can say no to the person who wants to see them unless they are allowed to by law.
 You can always see your own records.

 Before you sign anything having to do with your housing or services, you have the right to know all the details about costs and charges.
 They have to tell you what you are responsible to pay for.
 They also have to tell you about any limits on housing or services.